mehulanalytics/mehulanalytics/README.md

 <font size=50>👋 Hi, there I’m Mehul</font>
 <hr>

-Welcome to my GitHub profile!
+<h1 style="font-family: 'Comic Sans MS', cursive; color: #4A90E2;">Welcome to my GitHub profile!</h1>
  I’m Mehul Purohit, a Data Analyst passionate about transforming data into actionable insights.
 Below a bit more about me:

 ## 👀 I’m interested in